 “It said: ‘Demographic and non-demographic pressures are projected to put upward pressure of 1% of national income on health, social care and pension spending by 2025.’”

-It is certainly better than putting upward pressure on the 1%’s income, as the government is doing now, and as the IFS is advocating, right?
+It is certainly better than pushing the 1%’s income upward, as the government is doing now, and as the IFS is advocating, right?
 Because that is all that the IFS is trying to do – move GDP; your share of the national income, to the bloody rich by attacking the budget deficit.

 Because the UK Government alone determines the unemployment rate through deficit spending.
 The 1% have spent years purchasing politicians to break the neck of full employment and keep it broken in order to allow the business leader to threaten his employees with unemployment, to break trade unions, and to suppress wages.
 And wage suppression is a major factor in driving the national income to the 1% and away from you.